Google Analytics: What It Is & Why You Need It (Updated for GA4)

-- Social: Just as it sounds, social traffic encompasses the visitors that arrive on your site from social media platforms like Twitter, Facebook, or Instagram.
+- Organic Social: Just as it sounds, social traffic encompasses the visitors that arrive on your site from social media platforms like Twitter, Facebook, or Instagram.

-Use the Acquisition Report to determine how to market your website across various channels.
+Use the Acquisition section to determine how to market your website across various channels.
 For example, if you notice that your organic search traffic is far lower than you expected, you might consider looking into improving your site’s SEO.
 On the other hand, if you see a lot of visitors coming from your social media pages, you know that your social strategy is likely serving you well.

 Determine What Kind of Content You Should Write

-Easily Integrate Google Analytics With Other Tools & Platforms
+Easily Integrate Google Analytics with Other Tools & Platforms

-Another exciting feature of GA is that it can be easily integrated with other platforms and tools like Google Ads (track the success of ad campaigns) Google Search Console (monitor your site’s presence in search results), and even FareHarbor!
+Another exciting feature of GA4 is that it can be easily integrated with other platforms and tools like Google Ads (track the success of ad campaigns) Google Search Console (monitor your site’s presence in search results), and even FareHarbor!

 Go to google.com/analytics to create your free account and start tracking every aspect of your business today!